I used to be a Girl Scout!

 You all know of my love for dessert.
 Well, just because I was camping, didn’t mean there wouldn’t be dessert!
 My favorite was a banana boat!
 Stuffed with chocolate chips and marshmallows, and warmed by the fire, this was a gooey sweet dessert!

 The other day I was challenged to use banana in a recipe.
 I could have posted the link to my Peanut Butter Chocolate Chip Banana Bread, but before that thought could finish its way thru my brain, Banana Boats popped into my head!
 Remembering my love for them, I wondered, could I make a more finger friendly banana boat?
 I decided to make them into tarts.
-A flaky pastry dough filled with all the goodness from a banana boat!
-No fire required!!
+A flaky pastry dough filled with all the goodness from a ban

 Banana Boat Tarts